top of page

 THE FIRST DS IN CANADA?

-After the Bedaux expedition in the 1930’s, the next step for Citroën in BC was 23 years later when in early 1957, there was a brief mention of Citroën in the February 28, 1957 edition of the Vancouver Sun:
+After the Bedaux expedition in the 1930’s, and the brief attempt to sell Tractions in Vancouver in 1949, the next step for Citroën in BC was in early 1957, when there was a brief mention of Citroën in the February 28, 1957 edition of the Vancouver Sun:

 “...Most revolutionary new car on the road is the French Citroën DS 19.
 One made its Vancouver debut two weeks ago in the rally to Manning Park and return.
 It has no springs, clutch or brake pedals.
 Suspension is entirely hydraulic.
 The car is pumped up about two inches to its riding position when the engine is started.
 It hisses back down when the engine is turned off.
 The car’s riding qualities have left critics dreamy-eyed.
 Cost is just over $3,000...”